Skip over main navigation

 5. What can I do if I’m not happy about the contents of the EHC plan?

-If you are still unhappy with the final EHC plan, or if the LA refuse to amend an EHC plan following an annual review or re-assessment, you can appeal to the First-tier Tribunal (Special Educational Needs and Disability) (the “SEND Tribunal”).
+If you are still unhappy with the final EHC plan, or if your LA refuses to amend an EHC plan following an annual review or re-assessment, you can appeal to the SEND Tribunal.
+Our pages on appealing to the SEND Tribunal contain lots of helpful information.

-If you haven’t been able to find the answer to your question on this page or in our EHC plan checklist, our FAQs on EHC needs assessments contain further information about what should be contained in an EHC plan.
+If you haven’t been able to find the answer to your question on this page or in our EHC plan checklist, our FAQs on EHC needs assessments and plans contain further information about what should be contained in an EHC plan.

 Published: 16th April, 2018